miguelibero/aidl-nnrecomend/README.md

 The `GroupingDataset` class is used in the testset to make the trainloader (set with `batch=1`) return the interaction groups for the same user.

-Since we want to be able to load different datasets, each one needs to implement `nnrecommend.dataset.BaseDatasetSource`, this class will setup the basic dataset logic like removing low interactions, adding previous item context, etc...
+Since we want to be able to load different dataset sources, each one needs to implement `BaseDatasetSource`, this class will setup the basic dataset logic like removing low interactions, adding previous item context, extracting the testset interactions, etc...
 This is currently implemented for the movielens, spotify & podcasts datasets.
 Every new dataset would need to load:

 * `self.trainset`: the `InteractionDataset` with the data
 * `self.items`: a pandas `DataFrame` containing item metadata (used in the recommender)

-Each specific dataset source can call `BaseDatasetSource._setup` to use generic functionallity like removing interactions with users or items that have low counts or extracting the testset interactions.

 ### Operations <a name="architecture_operations"></a>

-Since most of the commands have similar flows, we implemented them in reusable classes.
+Since most of the commands have similar flows, we implemented them in reusable classes in the [`nnrecommend.operation`](./nnrecommend/operation.py) namespace.

-The `nnrecommend.operation.Setup` class takes the `nnrecommend.dataset.BaseDatasetSource` and configures the negative sampling based on the provided hyperparameters.
+The `Setup` class takes the `nnrecommend.dataset.BaseDatasetSource` and configures the negative sampling based on the provided hyperparameters.

-The `nnrecommend.operation.Trainer` class contains the core training logic, it supports both pairwise datasets and normal ones.
+The `Trainer` class contains the core training logic, it supports both pairwise datasets and normal ones.

-The `nnrecommend.operation.Tester` class is used to obtain the evaluation metrics from a model or algorithm.
+The `Tester` class is used to obtain the evaluation metrics from a model or algorithm.
 It supports the following:
 * Hit Ratio (HR): Measures whether the real test item is in the top positions of the recommendation list
 * Normalized Discounted Cumulative Gain (NDCG): Measures the ranking quality which gives information about where in the raking is our real test item.
 * Coverage (COV): Measures the amount of total items in the topk positions.

-The `nnrecommend.operation.RunTracker` class sends the training & testing metrics to tensorboard and could be extended to send them to other systems.
+The `RunTracker` class sends the training & testing metrics to tensorboard and could be extended to send them to other systems.

-The `nnrecommend.operation.Finder` and `nnrecommend.operation.Recommender` classes are used in the `recommend` subcommand to find items that match metadata and then ask the model for its recommendations.
+The `Finder` uses the [`fuzzywuzzy`](https://github.com/seatgeek/fuzzywuzzy) fuzzy string matching library to find for items in a pandas `DataFrame` that mach a given string.
+This is used in the `recommend` subcommand to look for items without having to remember their ids.

+The `Recommender` class is used in the `recommend` subcommand to generate a dataset to get item recommendations running it through a pretrained model.

 ### Hyperparameters <a name="architecture_hyperparameters"></a>